vburckhardt/markdown-llm-corrector/samples/landing-zone.md

 * `--input_dir`: Provide a path to a directory containing markdown files.
 * `--working_dir`: Set a working directory for operations.
 Defaults to a randomly generated directory name.

-### Description

-This tool leverages IBM Watson's LLM model to correct markdown files.
-It can be utilized to correct a single file or a directory of files.
-If run on a GitHub repository, it can also create a pull request with the corrected files.

 ### Contributing

 Contributions are welcome!
 Please open a pull request with your proposed changes.

 ### License

-This project is licensed under the Apache 2 License.
+This project is licensed under the Apache License.